The Process – How does this work?

 A therapy “hour” is typically 50 minutes in length, however, some clients may commute from out of town or wish to cover more material in one session and prefer to schedule a longer session.
 If you would like a longer session, such as 1.5 “hours” (which is technically 75 mins) or a 2 “hour” session (which is technically 100 minutes), then an individual can schedule 2 hours on the calendar and email Ron with how long you would like the appointment to be.

-As of 2023, the Psychologists Association of Alberta’s recommended fee schedule was set at $220/hour for individual, couples and family sessions.
+As of January of 2025, the Psychologists Association of Alberta’s recommended fee schedule was set at $235/hour for individual, couples and family sessions.
 Woods Psychological charges a regular rate that is congruent with these suggested rates.
 Sessions are paid for at the time of the session.
 Woods Psychological accepts Cash, Debit, and all major Credit Cards.

 If clients cancel with less than 24 hours notice or don’t show up for a session they will be charged the full rate for the missed session.
 We understand that this can be difficult for anyone to accept, as no one like to pay a fee, however, please understand that by canceling last minute, other people are missing out on an opportunity to attend sessions and there is a significant loss in revenue.
 If it is a matter of forgetting or transportation issues, we will do whatever we can to have a session so the time and money can be ideally spent on therapy, as was arranged when the session was booked.